-Extreme heat may not trigger the same visceral fear as a tornado, but according to NOAA’s natural hazard statistics, it causes nearly twice as many fatalities in the United States each year — more than any other weather hazard.
+Extreme heat may not trigger the same visceral fear as a tornado, but it causes nearly twice as many fatalities in the United States each year — more than any other weather hazard.
 As the climate continues to warm, that number could rise dramatically in the U.S. and around the world.

 Since the late 1800s, human-caused climate change has warmed the Earth’s average temperature by around 1 degree Celsius (1.8 degrees Fahrenheit).
-That doesn’t sound like much, but a relatively small warming of the average temperature results in a large jump in extreme heat.
+That doesn’t sound like much, but a relatively small warming of the average temperature has a resulted in a large jump in extreme heat.

 Is there a link between climate change and recent heat waves?

 The American Meteorological Society defines a heat wave as “a period of abnormally and uncomfortably hot and usually humid weather.”
-There have been a number of notable heat waves during the past two decades.
+A number of notable heat waves have occurred during the past two decades.

-For instance, the European Heat Wave of 2003 is estimated to have caused an astounding 70,000 deaths.
-Researchers found that human influence at least doubled the risk of a heat wave of that magnitude.
+For instance, the European heat wave of 2003 is estimated to have caused an astounding 70,000 deaths.
+Scientists found that human-caused global warming at least doubled the risk of a heat wave of that magnitude.
 In 2010, another 56,000 people died in a heat wave in Russia.
 A 2011 study concluded that there is an 80% probability the heat wave would not have occurred without global warming.